 Essential gear: PFD (personal flotation device); sunglasses with a strap; eco-friendly sunblock; helmet (whitewater) or hat (flatwater); shorts/swimsuit; comfortable tennis shoes or river sandals (no flimsy flip-flops, please!); waterproof camera/phone; reusable water bottle (help the planet by avoiding single-use plastic); and of course a reliable raft/kayak with sturdy paddles!

 Flow Factor: Rafters have to know how much water they’re riding for both safety and fun.
-Check out how much water is currently in the Merced River for a pro-outlook.
+Check out the current water levels in the Merced River for a pro-outlook before your next rafting adventure.

 Where to stay: From world-class family resorts to primitive campsites, and retro motels to vacation rental homes, Yosemite Mariposa has you covered!